Ashtamudi Lake: Hydrology

 Ashtamudi Estuary remains an open system year-round, characterized by the absence of sandbar formations regardless of the season.
 Consequently, tidal action persists strongly throughout the year, extending even to the interior parts of the estuary.
 There is a net tidal exchange of 4968 m^{3}.

 The average annual runoff from the river system into the estuary is reported to be 76 km^{3} of freshwater.
 The basin drainage area is 1,700 km^{2} (660 mi^{2}) and with an average annual rainfall of 2400 mm (94 in) it discharges 3.375 km^{3} (2,740,000 ac·ft) of flow annually.
 It acts as a flood storage lake thus protecting the thickly populated city of Quilon (Kollam) and the coastal land.
 The Thenmala Dam built across the Kallada river is 85.3 m high by 35 m long (280 ft by 115 ft) with a reservoir area of 23 km^{2} (8.9 mi^{2}) with a storage volume of 0.505 km^{3} (409,000 ac·ft).
 Though it provides irrigation to 61630 ha for paddy and upland crops, it has aggravated the salinity ingress into the wetland and the river due to reduced outflows during summer months.

 88% of the inflow contributed by Kallada and 12% through rainfall.

 During peak monsoon, the inundation of the Ashtamudi Estuary reaches 5,700 hectares, with a maximum length of 10.6 km and a width of 8 km.
 This seasonal transition is a significant aspect of the wetland's ecological character, particularly influencing its ecological productivity.

 Ashtamudi is a brackish system, so the salinity values are high.
-It ranges between 13-33.5 ppt.
+It ranges between 13 and 33.5 ppt.
 The creek areas are normally remain fresh during the monsoon and post monsoon.

 The commissioning of the Kallada Dam has resulted in a significant reduction in freshwater inflow into the estuary.
 This, coupled with decreasing rainfall and rising sea levels, has led to an increase in salinity levels.
 However, the decline in water quality within the estuary has been notable due to the continuous discharge of untreated waste from various sources, including Kollam City, tourist resorts, industrial units, slaughterhouses, and houseboats.

 Climate

 The estuary and its drainage basin are situated in a warm, humid tropical climate.
 The average annual rainfall amounts to 2251.57 mm, primarily received in two distinct spells of the south-west and north-east monsoons.
 Rainfall during the south-west monsoon constitutes the predominant component, contributing 48% of the total rainfall.
-Temperature typically ranges between 22-33°C. Evaporation rates peak during January (207 mm) and reach a minimum in July (89 mm).
-Relative humidity varies from 63% in January to 87% in June-July.
-Wind speeds range from 1.3 to 2.1 km/hour, with higher speeds observed during March-June and lower speeds during September-December.
+Temperature typically ranges between 22 and 33 °C. Evaporation rates peak during January (207 mm) and reach a minimum in July (89 mm).
+Relative humidity varies from 63% in January to 87% in June–July.
+Wind speeds range from 1.3 to 2.1 km/hour, with higher speeds observed during March–June and lower speeds during September–December.